shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-SettingLocalEnvironment.md

 <img src='{{ site.url }}/img/tutorials/setting-local-environment/rn-getting-started.png'/>
 </p>

 In that tutorial, previewing changes in iOS apps locally is only available on Mac.
 That's not the case when you're using Shoutem.
-You can test your React Native apps on iOS platform by using the **Shoutem Preview App** (available for [iOS]({{ site.shoutem.previewAppiOS }}) and [Android]({{ site.shoutem.previewAppAndroid }})) for testing your app on a physical iOS device or just using the [Shoutem Builder]({{ site.shoutem.builderURL }}) for testing it on an iOS simulator.
+You can test your React Native apps on iOS platform by using the **Shoutem Preview app** (available for [iOS]({{ site.shoutem.previewAppiOS }}) and [Android]({{ site.shoutem.previewAppAndroid }})) for testing your app on a physical iOS device or just using the [Shoutem Builder]({{ site.shoutem.builderURL }}) for testing it on an iOS simulator.

+## Previewing apps

+There are three different ways you can preview your app using Shoutem, we'll explain each of them in this section.
+Do note, here we're only talking about previewing your app, for previewing _changes_ in real time, check the **Local Development** section.

+#### Shoutem Run

+`shoutem run` is used to preview the app on your device using the the **Shoutem Preview app**.
+The great thing about the Shoutem Preview app is that it will let you see what the app looks like on iOS even if you're using Windows.

+However, there are limitations to what the Shoutem Preview app can preview.
+Namely, it can only preview code that has no native code linked into it.
+This is because the Shoutem Preview app has it's own binary, so it can only preview changes made to the JavaScript bundle of the app.

+#### Shoutem Run-OS

+`shoutem run-ios` and `shoutem run-android` are used for previewing the app locally on an emulator.
+They work analogously to `react-native run-ios` and `react-native run-android`, so they require you to set up your React Native environment as stated earlier in the tutorial.

+#### Shoutem Builder

+You can of course preview your app through the Shoutem Builder where you can manage your app as well.
+It works identically to the Shoutem Preview app, having the same advantages and limitations.

 ## Local Development

+We will now explain how to preview code changes in your extensions in real-time.
 If you've gone through the **Getting Started** tutorial, you should have an app on the Builder.
-To preview it locally, use `shoutem run-ios` (or `shoutem run-android` for Android) and select your app from the list.
-Previewing it like this will take the code from Shoutem and preview the app locally, however, to see changes you make to your extension, you'll have to _push_ them to Shoutem after every change.
-Obviously, this is not efficientm since _Pushing_ your extension to Shoutem and waiting for Shoutem to build the new app is time consuming.

-This is why you _link_ your local extension code to the local environment (similar to [react-native link](https://facebook.github.io/react-native/docs/linking-libraries-ios.html)).
-Next time you run the app, Shoutem will take the local extension code instead of taking it from the Builder, so you don't have to wait through the `push` and download.
+To be able to see changes in your extension as you make them **without** having to push your extension to Shoutem every time you make a change, you'll have to _link_ your local extension code to the local environment (similar to [react-native link](https://facebook.github.io/react-native/docs/linking-libraries-ios.html)).

 Navigate to your extension directory and link it to your local environment: